Exposure Updated Medically Reviewed 9 min read

 The Pooled Case-Control Analysis

-The 2024 Prospective Cohort Pooled Analysis
+The NIH Prospective Cohort Pooled Analysis (2020)

-A separate 2024 analysis pooled data from four U.S. prospective cohort studies involving 252,745 women.
-This study found a hazard ratio of 1.08 (95% confidence interval: 0.99 to 1.17), which was not statistically significant.
+A 2020 analysis published in JAMA pooled data from four U.S. prospective cohort studies, including the National Institutes of Health’s Sister Study, involving 252,745 women.
+This study found a hazard ratio of 1.08 (95% confidence interval: 0.99 to 1.17) for genital powder use and ovarian cancer, which was not statistically significant.
+The authors noted the analysis may have been underpowered to detect a small increase in risk.

 Researchers note that neither study design is definitive on its own, and the overall pattern across all study types is more informative than any single analysis.